 While leading the CEQ, she advised on the creation of the National Environmental Policy Act climate guidance and testified repeatedly in the U.S. House of Representatives defending it.
 She also coordinated policy discussions on ozone pollution levels, the review of the coal leasing program, and conservation finance, to name a few.
-President Obama appointed her to the National Infrastructure Advisory Council, or NIAC, a position she continues to hold.
+Then-President Obama appointed her to the National Infrastructure Advisory Council, a position she continues to hold.

 During Goldfuss’ time at the White House, she served as co-chair of the National Ocean Council, where she worked on a wide variety of issues.
 She oversaw the completion of the first federal seafood traceability regime to prevent illegal, unreported, and unregulated fishing.
 She advised on the completion of the first two regional marine plans in New England and the Mid-Atlantic and assisted in collecting community input for the Northeast Canyons and Seamounts National Monument and Papahanaumokuakea Marine National Monument.